-The preparation of research programs is an important activity of the HARH, is implemented by the scientific staff of the institution and aims at the collection of archival and photographic material, as well as the recording of the personal experiences of Greek refugees.
+The elaboration of research projects is an important activity of HARH, implemented by the scientific staff of the institution and aims at collecting archival and photographic material, as well as recording the personal experiences of Greek refugees.

-The Archdiocese maintains continuous cooperation with the Pontiac Studies Chair of the Department of History and Archaeology of AUTh in research programs, as well as in the conduct of traineeships of students and panhellenic or international conferences of historical content.
-Head of Headquarters: Assistant Professor Kyriakos Hatzikyriakidis.
+The Archive maintains continuous cooperation with the Chair of Pontic Studies of the Department of History and Archaeology of the Aristotle University of Thessaloniki in research projects, as well as in the realization of student internships and national or international conferences of historical content.
+Head of the Chair: Assistant Professor Kyriakos Chatzikyriakidis.

-The research programmes implemented by the IAPE concern:
+The research projects implemented by the HARH concern:

-- The Exchangeable Greek refugees from Asia Minor, Pontos and Eastern Thrace.
+- The Exchangeable Greek refugees from Asia Minor, Pontus and Eastern Thrace.

-- The Hellenism of Istanbul, Imbros and Tenedos.
+- The Hellenism of Constantinople, Imbros and Tenedos.

-- The Greek returnees from the countries of the former Soviet Union.
+- The Repatriated Greeks from the countries of the former Soviet Union.

 Supervision of traineeships

-The Historical Archive of Refugee Hellenism has collaborated on Student Practical Training programs with Higher Education Institutions, Technological Educational Institutions, Centers and Vocational Training Institutes (KEK and IEK).
-In our institution students have the opportunity to come into contact with primary sources of history and to process them research under the supervision of the staff.
-Students from the following departments have been internships at HARH:
+The Historical Archive of the Refugee Hellenism has collaborated in student internship programs with Higher Educational Institutions, Technological Educational Institutions, Vocational Training Centers and Institutes (KEK and IEK).
+In our institution, students have the opportunity to come into contact with primary sources of history and to process them in a research way under the supervision of the staff.
+Students from the following departments have carried out internships at HARH:

-- Department of History and Archaeology, Aristotle University of Thessaloniki.
+- Department of History and Archaeology of the Aristotle University of Thessaloniki.

-- Department of Social Anthropology and History, University of the Aegean.
+- Department of Social Anthropology and History of the Aegean University.

-- Department of Archives and Library of Ion University.
+- Department of Archaeology and Library Science of the Ionian University.

 - Department of History, Archaeology and Social Anthropology, University of Thessaly.

-- Department of Slavic, Balkan and Eastern Studies, University of Macedonia.
+- Department of Slavic, Balkan and Oriental Studies, University of Macedonia.

 - Department of Balkan Studies, University of Western Macedonia.

-- Pedagogical Department of Primary Education, University of Western Macedonia.
+- Department of Primary Education, University of Western Macedonia.

 - Department of History and Archaeology, University of Ioannina.

-- Department of Folk and Traditional Music TEI of Epirus.
+- Department of Folk and Traditional Music of TEI of Epirus.

 - Institute of Vocational Training “IEK Thermi”.

-The Historical Archive of Refugee Hellenism organizes voluntary work programs and invites students and graduates of the following university departments to participate:
+The Historical Archive of the Refugee Hellenism organizes volunteer work programs and invites students and graduates of the following university departments to participate: